-‘I would work for half my pay if I thought quality would be defended’
+‘I would work for half my pay if I thought quality would be defended’main

 Our Berlin-based diarist Anthea Kreston, catching up with an old friend in the Pittsburgh Symphony, finds the mood fragile and fearful after the bitter and unnecessary lockout.

 I am sitting, eating another glorious breakfast at my hotel in Waterloo, Brussels.
 Today is my final day of three here – this afternoon I catch a plane back to Berlin just in time to have a late evening jump-start with quartet on the Schumann Piano quintet.

 The Queen Elizabeth Music Chapel is a wonderful place to reconnect to my own youth as a student – I rekindle and share my experiences as an eager student with the Guarneri, Emerson, Cleveland Quartet, Felix Galimir, Ida Kavafian, Isaac Stern, and all of the others who so deeply influenced me, challenged me, and encouraged me to always open my heart and ask more of myself.
 To never be satisfied, but to forgive myself at the same time.
 The students here are so warm and open – quick as can be, and it is a true gift to be able to teach here.
 I worked with the wonderful Arod and Girard Quartets this week, and equally incredible Busch and Zadig Trios.

 I am thankful for many things – and at the same time, I am in contact with old friends who are struggling with their own lives as members of orchestras who are stumbling back from lockouts.
 As I exchanged emails with old friends this week, a voice from within the Pittsburg Symphony touched me deeply.
 It is a voice of a wonderful musician – someone whose soul speaks through their playing – a generous person, a person who has been an inspiration to me consistently since we met as teenagers.
 I think these words should be shared.
 This person has allowed me to include their words, anonymously.